StealthLogic1/StealthLogic1/README.md

 - 👋 Hi, I’m @StealthLogic1
-- 👀 I’m interested in programming and cyber secrity.
+- 👀 I’m interested in programming and cyber security.
 I mainly work on games, and just work on other dumb stuff.
 - 🌱 I’m currently, well, programming.
 - 📫 You can follow me on twitter @Stealth_Logic